 Intensive in-person training (CC - Crash Course): This is the most expensive option but provides poor value.
 No instructor could possibly speak fast enough to cover all the necessary material in a few days, and by then the training event is over.
 Students do not have enough time to assimilate, practice and integrate the information.
 Some longer courses attempt to address the need to provide students enough time to be exposed to information and try working with it; not only does this drive costs to extreme levels, but by day #5 everyone is exhausted and learning is impeded.

 Video lectures can be viewed and reviewed at any time.
 As a student, you can pause and rewind portions you find difficult.
 We recommend students read the course notes (transcripts) when typing along with the lecture because they contain sample code and diagrams.
 The video lectures are designed for you to type along with, because it is important to learn by doing.
-Students can make a PDF of the course notes and download personalized videos at any time.
+Students can make a PDF of the course notes at any time.

 Many person-years have been spent curating material to ensure it is accurate and complete.
 The course notes and code examples are kept up-to-date with Twitter and email notifications of changes.

 Course enrollment is for 365 days, and all updates are included at no extra charge.
 You can renew your enrollment for an additional year for a fraction of the original price and thereby stay current.

 Enroll in any of our courses and get more at a 20% discount.

 Regular price is $495 per course.
 Course enrollments are for 365 days.